Land Lease in BC

 Crown Land Lease BC Application

-• The application form
+• an application form

-• At least two site maps
+• site maps

-• The management plan
+• a management plan

-• The application checklist
+• a completed application checklist

 Bottom Line

-Buying a property along with leasing the land where its located provides the lessee with the benefit of exclusive use of the property without the obligation to purchase the land.
+Buying a property along with leasing the land where it's located provides the lessee with the benefit of exclusive use of the property without the obligation to purchase the land.
 In addition, leasehold arrangements can provide landowners with the opportunity to earn income from lands that cannot be sold, such as property belonging to institutions or indigenous communities.
 Leasehold properties can be an affordable choice for those seeking to downsize in retirement or for first-time homebuyers looking to enter the market.
 Nonetheless, potential buyers of leasehold properties should thoughtfully evaluate factors such as the remaining time on the lease, additional fees that may arise, and the terms of any surrender clauses.

 Disclaimer: